Nannaku Prematho

+The film follows Abhiram (N. T. Rama Rao Jr.), an expatriate in London, who discovers his dying father, Subrahmanyam (Rajendra Prasad), was ruined by businessman Krishna Murthy Kautilya (Jagapathi Babu).
+Abhiram embarks on a 30-day revenge plan, employing intellect and manipulation amidst family conflicts and corporate warfare, to dismantle Kautilya's empire and fulfill his father's wish.

 Devi Sri Prasad has composed the film's music and background score.
 The cinematography was provided by Vijay C Chakravarthy, and Naveen Nooli edited the film.
 Principal photography commenced in August 2015.
 The audio launch of this film was held on 27 December 2015.
-The film was released worldwide on 13 January 2016.
+The film was released worldwide on 13 January 2016 to positive reviews and was successful at the box office.
+The film was a commercial success, grossing ₹87–132 crore worldwide and becoming the third highest-grossing Telugu film of 2016.
 The film was remade in Bengali as Baazi (2021).

 Plot

-Abhiram is the youngest son of London-based businessman Subrahmanyam, who quits his job and starts his own company, K.M.C Pipes and Canals and he completes his company's first project in Spain.
+Abhiram is the youngest son of London-based businessman Subrahmanyam.
+He quits his job, starts his own company (KMC Pipes and Canals), and completes his company's first project in Spain.
 He learns that his father is suffering from pancreatic cancer and has roughly a month or more to live.
 Subrahmanyam reveals his name as Ramesh Chandra Prasad, who was once London's richest entrepreneur, who lost all his wealth because of a cunning man, Krishna Murthy Kautilya, who made his worldwide business empire cheating Ramesh Chandra.
 He was then forced to change his name to Subrahmanyam and got rich again after years of work.
 Subrahmanyam requests his three sons to take revenge on his behalf.